kptdev/kpt/site/reference/pkg/cat/README.md

 <!--mdtogo:Examples-->

 ```
-# print Resource config from a file
+# print resource from a file
 kpt pkg cat path/to/deployment.yaml
 ```